This post is also available in: Suomi (Finnish)

 Watching series.
 I’d love to say I’m a fan of documentaries but I’ve always been leaning towards something uplifting when I need to relax.
 Current favorites include Modern Love and the forever classic, Friends.

-These super nice Banana Chai Cookies I just made.
+These super nice Banana Chai Cookies I just made which are perfect for a cookie gift set.
 Baking has always been a great way to de-stress for me.
 Even though gingerbreads are a classic Christmas cookie, I felt like making something else that would have all the cozy vibes.
 So I decided to try Foodin’s new chai spice mix on cookies as I’ve been pretty obsessed with it lately and added it to hot drinks and on top of porridge.
 I’m going all out with my chai addiction!

 The cookies are gluten-free and vegan and the recipe is really simple.
 I used rolled oats, almond flour, and brown rice flour in these as they’re my favorite flours to use in sweet baked goods.
 I also wanted to make these cookies toddler-friendly so they’re actually sweetened only with bananas and dates, and at least my little cookie monster totally bought the idea of a little healthier cookie.
 But when it comes to the adult-version of the cookies, I recommend dipping half of each cookie in dark chocolate and then adding some crushed almonds on top.
 It makes such a nice combo with the chocolate, soft cookie, and the crunchiness from the almonds.
 No shame in eating a handful of these :)